Ansys

 Interactive usage

-For text-only regime login to a frontend and ask for interactive job in the standard way
+For a text-only regime, log in to a frontend and ask for an interactive job in the standard way

-Start CFX and proceed according to onscreen instructions
+Start CFX and proceed according to the onscreen instructions

 Batch usage

-Prepare input data and batch script — in the script, use following commands:
+Prepare input data and batch script — in the script, use the following commands:

 a) for serial computation: